ich-bin-tyrone/ich-bin-tyrone/README.md

-# ⚡️ Hola, ich bin Tyrone:
+# ⚡️ Hola, ich bin Tyrone!
 🧬👨🏻‍💻 Aspiring Bioinformatician and Computational Biologist<br>
 🎓🔢 Studied Mathematics at the University of the Philippines Diliman<br>
 💻🔬 My research interests are: Computational Epigenetics, Deep Learning, and Computer Vision<br>